DanielleMusai/final_project/README.md

 ## Project Overview -Extension of assignment number 1
 This project simulates a drone navigating through a 2D environment, avoiding obstacles and returning to its starting point.
 The simulation uses Pygame for visualization and implements basic collision detection and pathfinding algorithms.
+There are 3 parts to the mapping:
+1. The mapping from the first assignment.
+2. When we return to the start, it can be by accident or if the battery is less than 50%, we recall the drone back.
+3. We simulate a second drone that learns from the first mapping.
+Now we navigate to points we placed along the map that indicate places that are yet to be mapped.
+When there are no more points, we end the program.

 ## Features
 - 2D drone movement in a pixel-based environment